 As the chicken will be roasting in the oven, you’ll not have the usual weaponized seasoning issues that can occur with blackened Cajun cooking.
 This chicken is also perfectly suited to the grill if you have that option.
 Use direct heat to crisp the thigh skin or sear the breast then move to indirect heat to finish roasting.

 You’ll end up with leftover rice and extra chicken (unless you make more than two sandwiches).
-I recommend chopping up the chicken, re-heating it with some rice, and wrapping in tortillas for some killer tacos or burritos.
+I recommend chopping up the chicken, re-heating it with some rice, and wrapping it in tortillas for some killer tacos or burritos.

 DIRTY RICE BOY